English Ivy Plants

 Hardy Planting Zone- USDA zone 4 through 9

 Bloom Season – September through October

 Height at Maturity – Typically 20 to 30 feet

 Soil Type Preferred- Well-drained rich loams with a neutral to alkaline soil ph.

-Sun or Shade – Partial or full shade
+Sun or Shade – Partial or complete shade

 The woody evergreen perennial typically grows about 6 to 9 inches tall but can reach 100 inches over time.
 It features deep green leaves measuring up to six inches.
 The climbing vine has root-like structures that produce glue-like substances that help it adhere to surfaces such as tree barks.

 Hedera Helix is a suitable ground cover.
-It grows best in partial as well as full shade.
-This makes it ideal for planting under trees where grass can't grow.
+It grows best in partial as well as complete shade.
+That makes it ideal for planting under trees where grass can't grow.
 It also has dense growth effective for crowding out weed in your grade.
 It is common in forests and steep slopes.
 It becomes shrubby during the adult stage and produces greenish-white flowers and blue blackberries during fall.

 Green Ivy prefers loam soil with excellent drainage.
 Overly wet soil will not support optimum growth as required.
 The plant's leaves will maintain a dark green color inconsistent temperatures typically between 45 and 80 degrees.
 It will not grow well in high summer heat or cold winter wind.
 This shade-loving and evergreen plant best grows in fertile soils.
 Most homeowners endear it due to its low maintenance and hardy qualities, ideal for ground cover and fences.